DOJ IG Michael Horowitz Appears to Admit Political Motives Might Have Played a Role in FISA Abuse | Breitbart

 Both Attorney General William Barr and U.S. Attorney John Durham, who is conducing a criminal investigation of the FBI’s conduct, have said publicly that the differ with Horowitz about the lack of political bias in starting the investigation.

 Later, Horowitz reiterated that he and his staff “couldn’t reach a conclusion about what motivated” the FISA abuse.
+He reiterated, several times, that the conduct of the investigation was a separate matter from launching it.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.